jonnonz1/nz-statute-book/acts/public/1976/property-relationships-act-1976.md

 **When persons can contract out**

 ### 21 Spouses or partners may contract out of this Act
-(1) A husband and wife, civil union partners, or de facto partners, or any 2 persons in contemplation of entering into a marriage, civil union, or de facto relationship, may, for the purpose of contracting out of the provisions of this Act, make any agreement they think fit with respect to the status, ownership, and division of their property (including future property).
+(1) Spouses, civil union partners, or de facto partners, or any 2 persons in contemplation of entering into a marriage, civil union, or de facto relationship, may, for the purpose of contracting out of the provisions of this Act, make any agreement they think fit with respect to the status, ownership, and division of their property (including future property).
 (2) An agreement made under this section may relate to the status, ownership, and division of property in either or both of the following circumstances:
   (a) during the joint lives of the spouses or partners:
   (b) when one of the spouses or partners dies.
 (3) This section is subject to section 47.

 ### 21A Spouses or partners may settle differences by agreement
-(1) A husband and wife or civil union partners or de facto partners may, for the purpose of settling any differences that have arisen between them concerning property owned by either or both of them, make any agreement they think fit with respect to the status, ownership, and division of that property.
+(1) Spouses or civil union partners or de facto partners may, for the purpose of settling any differences that have arisen between them concerning property owned by either or both of them, make any agreement they think fit with respect to the status, ownership, and division of that property.
 (2) This section is subject to section 47.

 ### 21B Surviving spouse or partner and personal representative may agree on division of property